RogerJFX/IntelliSearch/README.md

 The idea is to at least find matches based on phonetic conditions prior to fuzzy matches.

 Remember this: language is first spoken, then written.
-So a phonetic search does make sense.
+So a phonetic search in front of fuzzy does make sense.

 Final goal is to deduce reliable data out of fuzzy data.

 This approach only focuses on the German language so far.

+One last note: I initially wrote Scala code, that would have been easily translated into Java.
+I lost this scope and I am sorry for this.
+However it still is possible, even if it meanwhile would be a real pain in the *whatever*.

 What's next:
 -